-The Verbal Ability section in various competitive exams can be the most scoring section if an Aspirant is well prepared as no lengthy calculations and solutions are required and just a glance at the question can enable a candidate to answer it.
+The Verbal Ability section in various competitive exams can be the most scoring section if an aspirant is well prepared.
+No lengthy calculations and solutions are required and just a glance at the question can enable a candidate to answer it.

-But mostly this is not the case as the questions formed are complex and the options following it make them even harder to answer, which is why candidates tend to lose marks in this section.
+However, this is not always the case.
+The questions formed are often complex and the options that follow make them even harder to answer, which is why candidates tend to lose marks in this section.

-In this article, we shall discuss tips which may help you solve the cloze test questions along with its types and a few sample questions for your reference.
+In this article, we shall discuss tips which may help you solve the cloze test questions along with their types and a few sample questions, for your reference.

-For candidates who are willing to learn more about the other topics which are a part of the verbal ability section, can refer to the below-mentioned links:
+Candidates who are willing to learn more about the other topics which are a part of the verbal ability section can refer to the below-mentioned links: